Efficient Verification of Optimized Code: Correct High-speed X25519: Improved X25519 for AVR

 \subsection{Memory Safety}

-In \cite{vstte17}, several version of the Karatsuba implementations (most severely, the $96\times96$-bit version) could compute incorrect results if the memory locations used for storing input and output were aliased, so we were naturally curious about aliasing in the X25519 implementation.
+In \cite{vstte17}, several version of the Karatsuba implementations could compute incorrect results if the memory locations used for storing input and output were aliased, so we were naturally curious about aliasing in the X25519 implementation.
 We found that the prohibition on aliasing also applies to the $128$-bit and $256$-bit multiplication/squaring routines,\footnote{As a peculiar exception: the $128$-bit squaring routine will function properly when reading from address $i$ and writing to address $i+8$} and the \texttt{fe25519\_red} modular reduction function.
-The modular addition/subtraction routines were verified to be safe when used for in-place update operations.
+The modular addition/subtraction routines and \texttt{fe25519\_mul121666} were verified to be safe when used for in-place update operations.

-The C code does use these latter two routines in this mode, but none of the others, so aliasing is not an issue in the X25519 code.
-However, we have added a \texttt{restrict} keyword to the function prototypes in C \cite{cstd} where our proof indicates its necessity.
+The C code calls all these functions accordingly, so aliasing never becomes an issue.
+We did add a \texttt{restrict} keyword to the function prototypes for which argument aliasing results in undefined behavior.